hswolff/create-class-names/README.md

 Useful for global styles, css-modules, and css-in-js.

 Note: This is not a replacement for the very awesome [classnames](https://github.com/JedWatson/classnames) library.
 This is meant to be used in conjunction with classnames.
-Think of this library as a way to combine usages of classnames usages.
+Think of this library as a way to combine usages of classnames.

 ## What is this?